-It's just like how members of Congress continued to get paid even when they shut down the government in 2013.
+It's just like how members of Congress continued to get paid even when they shut down the government or close businesses during a global pandemic.
 Can you imagine losing your job in the recession and having to pay higher property taxes while knowing your neighbor sold his house for 20% less than the city's assessment?

 I fought my property taxes in 2009, 2010, 2011, and 2012 and won for a particular property I bought in the beginning of 2005.
 I had to fight since the value of my stock and real estate holdings were getting hit and I no longer had a job in 2012.

 What I've also realized is that after much debate, my fellow renters absolutely believe they are paying their fair share of property taxes, even if they aren't cutting a separate check to the city twice a year.

 Property Taxes By State